peterhinch/micropython-touch/README.md

 This is a virtual LED whose color may be altered dynamically.
 An `LED` may be defined with a color and turned on or off by setting `.value` to a boolean.
-For more flexibility the `.color` method may be use to set it to any color.
+For more flexibility the `.color` method may be used to set it to any color.

 Constructor mandatory positional args:
  1. `writer` The `Writer` instance (defines font) to use.